hugofloresgarcia/audacity-labeling/README.md

 ```

 ## loading a precompiled model
 to label a precompiled model, format the labeler-config.yaml as follows:
+note that the model must be a pytorch model and must be able to load using torch.load()
 ```
 preprocessor:
     name: custom